-Next week (October 15th), we have a New Members class scheduled.
+From time to time we schedule New Members class.
 These classes are times to gather with those who have expressed an interest in becoming members of St John’s.
 We cover things like what Lutherans believe, how St John’s members are active in the community, and how those new to our faith family can become involved.

 Of course all people are welcome at St John’s.
 But unless you were baptized at St John’s, you were probably “received” as a member at some point in time.
 I’m sure some of you have witnessed one of these events.
 In fact, there’s even a litany (an exchange of prayers or petitions) that we use for this exciting event in the life of the church!
 But what is it and where does it come from?